Concussions in American football: In-game identification

 Current NFL concussion protocol creates positions in each organization's medical staff who are specifically charged with identifying and diagnosing concussions.
-One of these roles involves an unaffiliated neurotrauma consultant who work with other team physicians and athletic trainers to conduct evaluations.
+One of these roles involves an unaffiliated neurotrauma consultant who works with other team physicians and athletic trainers to conduct evaluations.
 Another position involves athletic trainers who are positioned in the booth at every game to spot potential concussions in players from both teams.
 These spotters review film throughout the game that could possibly result in concussions and are capable to call "medical timeouts" to relay that information to the medical personnel on the sidelines so that further evaluation can be conducted.
 These spotters have been in use since the 2011 season.

 In-game evaluation

 If a player shows to have a concussion or concussion symptoms, it is mandatory that the individual be removed from the game.
 If the player is diagnosed with a concussion, they are prohibited from re-entering the game or practice that day.
-According to the league's protocol, signs of a concussion include: loss of consciousness, lack of balance, holding head after contact, absentmindedness, lethargy, confusion or a visible facial injury in combination with any of the other factors.
+According to the league's protocol, signs of a concussion include: loss of consciousness, lack of balance, holding head after contact, absentmindedness, lethargy, confusion, or a visible facial injury in combination with any of the other factors.
 If the medical staff rule the player clear from a concussion, then the video of that hit must be reviewed before the player can re-enter the game or practice.

 Post-game

 After a concussion has occurred, the player must be monitored and examined on a daily basis in a training room by the team medical staff until fully cleared from concussion.
-Along with the continuous examination prior to a concussion, the player must meet standards that are in place by the league in order to return a game or contact practice.
+Along with the continuous examination prior to a concussion, the player must meet standards put in place by the league in order to return a game or contact practice.
 The player may not return to football activities until he has returned to his baseline cognitive function.
 Next, the player must go through a graduated exercise challenge, followed by a gradual return to practice and play.
-If player is feeling any setback or post- concussion symptoms, evaluation then starts from the beginning.
+If the player is feeling any setback or post-concussion symptoms, evaluation then starts from the beginning.
 Finally, the team doctor and an unaffiliated neurotrauma consultant must both clear him for return to play.